Virtual Visit with the University of Oregon

 The CHC has experienced rapid growth in applications and enrollment in just the last two years, and this fall hopes to enroll 350-375 freshmen from its applicant pool of ~3700.

-A revision of the curriculum will make the program better than ever for your students with AP/IB/Cambridge credit.
+A revision to the curriculum will make the program better than ever for your students with AP/IB/Cambridge credit.
 More info: https://honors.uoregon.edu/

 Early Action Deadline: November 1 45% apply EA